spotinst/help/src/docs/ocean/features/auto-update-process-gke.md

 ##  Prerequisites

- * To apply auto-updates for custom and default Virtual Node Groups, the console's cluster version and the default node pool version must be identical.
+ * The console's cluster version and the default node pool version must be identical to apply auto-updates for custom and default Virtual Node Groups.

  * Do not delete the original node pool or change its name (to ensure upgrade synchronization).
 The original node pool can be drained from all nodes as long as it is preserved.